alirezadizaji/GraphROAR/README.md

 # GraphROAR
 At the moment, several explainer methods have been developed to perceive the functionality of graph neural networks.
-In this repo, we propose a retraining approach to measure and compare these explainer methods by either keeping (GraphKAR) or removing (GraphROAR) most informative edges and thereafter check their impact using retraining steps.
+In this repo, we propose a new retraining approach to measure and compare these explainer methods by either keeping (GraphKAR) or removing (GraphROAR) most informative edges and thereafter check their impact using retraining steps.
 ### Contents:
   - [Overview](#overview)
     - [Baseline](#baseline)